5-k/PerfAnalyzer/README.md

 `JMeter Report Folder Name"`: This is the name of Result folder that is created as a result of test run.
 This is defaulted to CurrentLog.
 This is one of the artifacts that is later published as well.

+## 🚀 About Me
+I am a Full stack Developer working at Microsoft RnD.
+Connect with me over Linkedin

 ## Support

 For support, email at prateek15mishra@gmail.com